New to New MexicoPage Overview

 If you don't plan on driving in NM, you can apply for an identification card from the MVD instead.
 This can be used to prove your age, name, and address.
 For application instructions, see our Identification Cards page.

-If you're bringing your out-of-state car to New Mexico with you, you must have it registered with the NM MVD within 30 days of becoming a resident.
+If you're bringing your out-of-state car to New Mexico with you, you must have it registered with the NM MVD once you become a resident.

 You will need to have your car inspected and take all required documents—including your certificate of title and proof of car insurance—to your local NM MVD office.
 For complete instructions, see our Car Registration in New Mexico page.